gitlabhq/gitlab-runner/docs/executors/kubernetes.md

         value = "header_value_2"
 ```

-Each lifecycle hook is configured through the following settings:
+Use the following settings to configure each lifecycle hook:

 | Option       | Type                           | Required | Description |
 |--------------|--------------------------------|----------|-------------|